Print

 Description

-Ever since we first shared this recipe early in 2019, this Italian wedding soup with turkey meatballs has brought comfort & warmth to countless PWWB readers’ kitchens.
+Ever since we first shared this recipe early in 2019, this Italian wedding soup with turkey meatballs has brought comfort and warmth to countless PWWB readers’ kitchens.
 We hope you love it as much as we do! ♡ Happy cooking!

 Ingredients